martybillingsley/tinkRworks/cryptography3/README.md

-Step 2: rewrite the text into columns, with a row length (i.e., key) of 5:<br>
+Step 2: rewrite the text into columns.
+In this case the row length is 5; this is the *key*<br>
 `compu`<br>
 `tersa`<br>
 `regoo`<br>